Afon Cothi

-The Afon Cothi (also known as the River Cothy) in Carmarthenshire is the largest tributary of the River Tywi in south Wales.
-From its source at Blaen Cothi in the north of the county, north of Pumsaint, it flows south-east and then turns south-west to flow past Cwrt-y-cadno, Pumsaint, Abergorlech and Pont-ar-Gothi before joining the River Tywi west of the village of Llanarthney.
+Afon Cothi, also known as the River Cothy or River Cothi, is the largest tributary of the River Towy, located in Carmarthenshire, Wales.
+From its source at Blaen Cothi in the north of the county, north of Pumsaint, it flows south-east and then turns south-west to flow past Cwrt-y-cadno, Pumsaint, Abergorlech and Pont-ar-Gothi before joining the River Towy west of the village of Llanarthney.

 The Cothi is noted for its trout and sea trout (sewin) fishing and for its scenery.